opnfv/functest/docs/testing/user/userguide/test_details.rst

  * *connection_check*
- * *api_check*
- * *snaps_health_check*

-Connection_check consists in 9 test cases (test duration < 5s) checking the
-connectivity with Glance, Keystone, Neutron, Nova and the external network.
+Connection_check consists in test cases (test duration < 5s) checking the connectivity with Glance, Keystone, Neutron, Nova and the external network.

-Api_check verifies the retrieval of OpenStack clients: Keystone, Glance, Neutron and Nova and may perform some simple queries.
-When the config value of snaps.use_keystone is True, functest must have access to the cloud's private network.
-This suite consists in 49 tests (test duration < 2 minutes).

-Snaps_health_check creates a VM with a single port with an IPv4 address that is assigned by DHCP and then validates the expected IP with the actual.

-The flavors for the SNAPS test cases are able to be configured giving new metadata values as well as new values for the basic elements of flavor (i.e. ram, vcpu, disk, ephemeral, swap etc).
-The snaps.flavor_extra_specs dict in the config_functest.yaml file could be used for this purpose.

 Self-obviously, successful completion of the 'healthcheck' testcase is a necessary pre-requisite for the execution of all other test Tiers.